For the Latest Information on COVID-19 in the USA, see:

 Reviewers will be honest, not offensive in their language, frank and concise.
 This is not to be confused with criticism.

 Reviewers’ identities are anonymous.
 BHTY Peer Review is anonymous and double blind.
-All manuscripts submitted for publication undergo peer review including those submitted by editorial board members, regular columns, features and op/eds, and themed issues.
-Editorials, publisher letters, annual Prediction articles and BLOGS do not undergo peer review.
+All manuscripts submitted for publication undergo peer review including those submitted by editorial board members, regular columns, features, special issues, and themed issues.
+Publisher letters, Letters to the Editor, annual Prediction articles, and BLOGS do not undergo peer review.

 Authors can request to exclude a specific reviewer from reviewing their manuscript as long as BHTY peer review process remains intact and a thorough assessment of the manuscript is given.
 A decision letter is sent to the author when all reviews are received and considered by the Managing Editor after each review round.